Nuclear Museum Logo

 General Lyle Edward “Skip” Seeman was a United States Army Corps of Engineers Officer.
 He was also a Manhattan Engineering District Special Assistant to General Groves at Los Alamos

 On May 3, 1945 Col Seeman was appointed by General Leslie Groves to be his Corps of Engineers liaison at Los Alamos.
 He contributed to the greatly the efficiency at Los Alamos leading up to the Trinity test and weapons production as the war with Japan was expected to continue.
-This assignment last until August 7, 1945, when J. Robert Oppenheimer appointed Seeman to be the Los Alamos Laboratory Administrator.
+This assignment lasted until August 7, 1945, when J. Robert Oppenheimer appointed Seeman to be the Los Alamos Laboratory Administrator.

 Early Life